ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

 - Complete and optimize the machine learning approaches, utilize greedy selection to select features that affect movies profit and correponding Amazon reviews
 - Implement more text data analysis with text processing approaches
 - Analyze the features at higher level with detailed exploration and visualization
-- Finish data report with exlusive analysis and intuitive visualization
+- Finish data story with exlusive analysis and intuitive visualization